2019 Cricket World Cup: Knockout stage

 The knockout stage started with semi-finals at Old Trafford and Edgbaston, the winners of each progressing to the final at Lord's.
 All three knockout games were allotted a reserve day.
 If a reserve day came into play, the match would not be restarted but instead resumed from the previous day's play, if there was any.
 In the event of no play on the scheduled day or the reserve day, in the semi-finals, the team that finished higher in the group stage progressed to the final, and if no play were possible in the final, the trophy would be shared.
 If any match ended in a tie, a Super Over would be used to determine the winner.
 If the scores in the Super Over were also tied, the winner would be determined by the two teams' overall boundary count, including both the match itself and the Super Over.

 On 25 June 2019, Australia became the first team to qualify for the semi-finals after beating England at Lord's.
 India became the second team to qualify after they defeated Bangladesh at Edgbaston on 2 July 2019.
 The following day saw tournament hosts England become the third team to qualify after they beat New Zealand at the Riverside Ground.
 After Pakistan were unable to increase their net run rate sufficiently enough in their match against Bangladesh at Lord's New Zealand were the fourth and final team to qualify for the semi-finals.

 The first semi-final was played between India and New Zealand at Old Trafford, while the second semi-final was played between Australia and England at Edgbaston.

+Rules

+All of the knockout games had a reserve day.
+If a reserve day came into play, the match would not be restarted but resumed from the previous day's play (if any).
+In the event of no play on the scheduled day or the reserve day, in the semi-finals, the team that finished higher in the group stage progressed to the final, and if no play were possible in the final, the trophy would be shared.
+If any match ended in a tie, a Super Over would be used to determine the winner; each team would select three batsmen and a bowler, with the full team available to field.
+There would be no penalty for the loss of a wicket, but the loss of two wickets would end the Super Over.
+If the scores in the Super Over were also tied, the winner would be determined by the two teams' overall boundary count, including both the match itself and the Super Over.